THE SOUTH

 AUTHOR BIO: Eric Barton is editor of The Adventurist and has reviewed restaurants for more than two decades.
 Email him here.

 Several times a year I turn the long haul between Miami and Asheville into an excuse to spend a night in Savannah.
-It’s not just a rest stop—it’s a ritual.
+It stopped being a simple rest break a long time ago and became a standing date with whatever the city’s cooks are dreaming up next.

 Brochu’s Family Tradition